MZNZ/laravel-app/README.md

 - Use make:auth to build authorization logic
 - Use 'auth' middleware to restrict access to customers' create/edit/delete functionality
 - Create and use custom middleware
-- Use 'named route' instead of using explicit route name for all 'Contact Us' related page -
+- Use 'named route' for all routes instead of using explicit route name -